lsqy/taro-music-bot/README.md

-# taro-ui-bot
+# taro-music-bot

-> A GitHub App built with [Probot](https://github.com/probot/probot) that A bot app for taro-ui
+> A GitHub App built with [Probot](https://github.com/probot/probot) that A bot app for taro-music

 ## Setup